line-em/book-blog-ts/src/content/books/2022/18_TheThingAroundYourNeck-NoseuPescoço.md

 ---
-title: "The Thing Around Your Neck"
+title: 'The Thing Around Your Neck'
-author: "Chimamanda Ngozi Adichie"
+author: 'Chimamanda Ngozi Adichie'
-year: "2022"
+year: '2022'
-month: "October"
+month: 'October'
 score: 4
-image: "./images/books22/noseupescoco.jpg"
+image: './images/books22/noseupescoco.jpg'
-genre: ["Black Author", "Short Stories", "Pessimist", "Immigrants", "African"]
+genre: ['Black Author', 'Short Stories', 'Pessimist', 'Immigrants', 'African']
 ---

 This one was a very good read - Chimamanda is indeed a great author, and I loved reading her short stories.
 This is a collection of 12 of them, all dealing with similar themes, loneliness, immigration and/or the disconnect between two different cultures (most of the time, between nigerians/africans and USA), and overall they’re more sad and pessimist in tone.